 You have the right to see and get a copy of medical records that are about you.
 You also have the right to correct medical records that are about you by having information added to them.
 (This guide calls these rights the right to "get and amend" your medical record.)
-If there is someone who acts as your personal representative, they usually have the right to get and amend your record on your behalf.
+If there is someone who acts as your personal representative for health care purposes, they usually have the right to get and amend your record on your behalf.